 Montana hunting licenses for elk and deer need to be applied for by March 15th of each year.
 The deadline to apply for an antelope license is June 1st of each year.
 We have a dedicated page to explaining license procedures you can visit by clicking here.
 New for 2012 Montana is offering Elk/Deer Special Permits.
 Application Deadline March 15th, 2012.
 If you have any questions please feel free to contact Paul at 406-581-2717 or 800-381-2743 at SCO and I will walk you through the process.

 Sunday Creek Outfitters offer combination hunts for elk, deer and antelope.
 We have had hunters harvest all 3 species in one year and many have harvested a deer and elk on the same trip.
-The antelope draw is difficult, making it hard to include an antelope with much certainty, however we recommend that you apply and if drawn we will add a trophy antelope hunt for only $500.
+The antelope draw is difficult, making it hard to include an antelope with much certainty; however we recommend that you apply and if drawn we will add a trophy antelope hunt for only $500.
 Although we have many success stories, in order to hunt our best private Montana ranches for deer and elk, a hunter should best be prepared to travel between the ranches.

+Archery season temps should be from 30 to 70 degrees.
+Bring light layers of waterproof clothing along with a good pair of lightweight hiking boots.
 September thru Mid-October rifle season temps could get rather cold, even possibly below zero.
 Again, bring layers of heavier clothing.
-Water proof rain/snow gear along with insulated waterproof hiking boots is a must.
+Waterproof rain/snow gear along with insulated waterproof hiking boots is a must.